 Birds

 There are approximately 10,000 bird species on this beautiful planet.
-Here at the 10,000 Birds blog, we expect to not only see but eventually photograph or write about every single one!
-Catch up on the latest bird posts or check the taxonomic list below based on Clements, 6th edition.
+Here at 10,000 Birds, we expect to not only see but eventually photograph or write about every single one!
+Catch up on the latest posts about birds or check the taxonomic list below based on the IOC World Bird List.

 NON-PASSERINES